ozgurhappenedtobe/web_learning_22/README.md

 # web_learning_22
 my webpage-html-css learning journey

-my first index.html was an test file
+my first index.html was a test file

-from now on I will coomit all of my changes fot learning in HtmlCssLearn file.
+from now on I will commit all of my changes for learning in HtmlCssLearn file.

-Maybe I can try to learn "GIT" in the mean time so maybe there will be going to a another test folder about my GIT learning process.
+Maybe I can try to learn "GIT" in the meantime so maybe there will be going to another test folder about my GIT learning process.